Panellists are contracted in alignment with the Panel Agreement which sets out the legal framework for the panel.

 Note: The Panel Consultant may be informed (without the Commonwealth accepting, or being taken to have accepted, the proposal) that the Commonwealth will negotiate certain or all aspects of the Panel Consultant's proposal.

-Project Officer will produce PGPA Section 23 Approval (internal only) in accordance with approved TEBR and contract negotiation outcomes.
+Project Officer will produce PGPA Section 23 Approval in accordance with approved TEBR and contract negotiation outcomes.

 Project Officer will prepare either an Official Order or a Letter of Non Acceptance.